laravel/docs/requests.md

 <a name="accessing-the-request-via-route-closures"></a>
 #### Accessing The Request Via Route Closures

-You may also type-hint the `Illuminate\Http\Request` class on a route Closure.
-The service container will automatically inject the incoming request into the Closure when it is executed:
+You may also type-hint the `Illuminate\Http\Request` class on a route closure.
+The service container will automatically inject the incoming request into the closure when it is executed:

     use Illuminate\Http\Request;